TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 With this plugin, you're not just adding a payment gateway;  you're embracing a transparent, and secure way to monetize your content which keeps you in full control of your funds.

 Whether you’re receiving donations, selling tiered memberships, or offering event tickets, this integration ensures seamless Bitcoin transactions without third-party fees.
-Here's how it works:

 🔹 Seamless Integration – Connect your Ghost blog to BTCPay Server in just a few clicks.

 🔹 Zero Fees, Full Control – No third-party processing, just direct Bitcoin payments to your wallet.

 🔹 Perfect for Creators – Monetize your blog with Bitcoin-based memberships and content access.

 🔹 Event Ticketing Made Easy – Sell tickets for your events, with instant Bitcoin payments.

 💡 Ready to power your blog with Bitcoin?
 Set up your BTCPay Server and start accepting payments